Today’s Text: 2 Samuel 7:18-28

 David’s strategic plan envisioned the building of a temple to Jehovah in Jerusalem.
 God confirmed Jerusalem would indeed become the spiritual center of Israel, but David would not build the temple.
 Instead, God guaranteed David a perpetual posterity, an everlasting kingdom and an eternal throne.
 David’s response is an amazing demonstration of his true character.

 The fact that God had chosen him was ingrained into his psyche.
 He had not forgotten his humble beginnings as a shepherd, nor were his royal surroundings taken for granted.
-David owed it all to God—God led him; God subdued his enemies; and, God established his reputation (2 Sam.
-7:9).
+David owed it all to God.
+God led him; God subdued his enemies; God established his reputation (v.
+9).
 Now, according to Nathan, David wasn’t going to build God a house of worship; God was building David’s “house”—an eternal dynasty.

 David understood that the seemingly insurmountable barriers preventing a shepherd from assuming the throne were minutiae from God’s perspective.
 To be king would have been enough for David, but God revealed He was planning something even more amazing that would span millennia.